ivandzefen/hangman/README.md

 ### Additional Notes

 * The game reads words from a text file named `words.txt`.
 Make sure this file is in the same directory as the Python script.
 You can add your own words to this file, each on a separate line.
-* The code uses regular expressions to handle word selection and letter matching.

 I hope you enjoy this Hangman game!